paced/paced/README.md

 > Thomas (Tian Hao) Wang

-I'm a software engineer and musician from Melbourne.
+I'm a software engineer and musician/composer from Melbourne.
 Here are some links:

 <p float="left">
   <a href="https://github.com/paced" target="_blank">